wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 all data items, the validating transaction does not need to abort, because all committing writes are performed before the corresponding reads in real-time.

-Not all serializable schedules are fixed by the above technique.
+Not all serializable schedules can be accpeted by adopting the above technique.
 In the following example, although transaction 1 serializes before transaction 2, no matter how fine grained the conflict detection mechanism is, transaction 1 would fail validation.

 **Serializable Non-OCC Schedule Example 2:**
 {% highlight C %}